spradha1/CST/README.md

 ## Testing & Linting

-In the project directory, test all *.ts & *.tsx files.
+In the project directory, test all *.spec.ts files with

     npm test

-Eslint for linting
+The project uses eslint for linting with

     npm run lint

+## External assets

+The sound for the timer was taken from [Coder Rocket Fuel](https://coderrocketfuel.com/).